denzelrenner/LIFE4136-Group1-Rotation2/README.md

 For g10577 we had to use a different approach due to limitations with alphafold's memory and being unable to model the whole 1000+ amino acid long protein.
 Instead of putting the whole sequence into alphafold, we used the domain positions we identified in the domain identification step above (adjusted based on the literature and multiple sequence allignments) to obtain 3D structure models for the different domains in our tetraploid and diploid proteins.
 We decided on this method as opposed to using an alternative modelling software because we did not get biologically sensible output using software like Phyre2.
 This approach to modelling also requires us to get a complete reference protein model using swissmodel so we can essentially 'map' the domains onto the reference protein.
 The analysis can be performed by following the steps below:

- 1.Follow the link to the alphafold collab website provided above
+ 1. Follow the link to the alphafold collab website provided above

- 2.Input the protein sequence for a given domain in the diploid and tetraploid sequences into the `query sequence` field, and the job name should have some identifier they all share (i.e `diploid_domain1_g10577`,`tetraploid_domain1_g10577`).
+ 2. Input the protein sequence for a given domain in the diploid and tetraploid sequences into the `query sequence` field, and the job name should have some identifier they all share (i.e `diploid_domain1_g10577`,`tetraploid_domain1_g10577`).
 It is very important that common identifiers are given due to naming requirements in subsequent scripts, and only a single protein sequence can be modelled at a time.

- 3.Repeat step 2 for all other domains in g10577 that we idenetified in the domain identification step.
+ 3. Repeat step 2 for all other domains in g10577 that we idenetified in the domain identification step.
 Have to say that they grab the sequence

- 4.Navigate to the options at the top of the page, select `Runtime` and choose `Run all`
+ 4. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

- 5.When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
+ 5. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
 Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.

- 6.Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the reference g10577 sequence into the `Target Sequence` field and select `Build Model`.
+ 6. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the reference g10577 sequence into the `Target Sequence` field and select `Build Model`.
 Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format.

- 7.Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:
+ 7. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output